autonomy-and-verification-uol/ROSMonitoring/README.md

 A Docker image containing ROSMonitoring is available with Ubuntu 18.04 and ROS Melodic.
 A tutorial on how to use the Docker version of ROSMonitoring is available here: https://github.com/autonomy-and-verification-uol/ROSMonitoring/wiki/Running-ROSMonitoring-in-Docker
-Otherwise, below we explain how to install ROSMonitoring normally (without Docker).
+Otherwise, below we explain how to install and use ROSMonitoring normally (without Docker).

 # Prerequisities